How an inbound email strategy can work wonders for B2B marketing

 • Delight emails enhance the word-of-mouth publicity for your company, thereby creating a platform for referral marketing.

-• These emails work as a persuasive tool to encourage customers to make more frequent upgrades or purchases.
+• These emails are persuasive tools to encourage customers to make more frequent upgrades or purchases.